dionnecf/dionnecf/README.md

 ## I'm Dionne, welcome to my profile!

+I'm a Tech Career Coach and Speaker with 20 years experience as a Software Developer, and 18 experience as a Agile Development Lead (aka Engineering Manager).

+I help women who are frsutrated in their current jobs, build inner confidence to make a career change into tech, through a soulful exploration of mindset, skillsets and next steps.
+We'll focus on getting clarity on your goals, identifing limited beliefs that are holding you back, creating a realistic action plan within a realistic timeframe, and most importantly keeping you accountable.

+To find out more about The Confidence Coaching Programme click [here](https://dionnecondor-farrell.com/career-coaching-programme-for-women-into-tech)

 <!--
 **dionnecf/dionnecf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.